 What was once a road now follows Wind Cave Canyon, and you can hike alongside it and see it for yourself.
 This trail is fairly easy, being only 1.8 total miles and giving you some unique views.
 The rocky cliffs that you’ll see here are perfect nesting spots for many different kinds of birds, so this is a good place to go bird watching.
 Bring along your camera to capture the interesting bird species you find along your journey.

 There are many birds that are native to this area that reside within the park.
 Grab your binoculars and bird-identifying booklet, find a spot to sit quietly, and you just might spot some rare birds that you’ve never seen before.
 The park is home to species such as the Bald Eagle, American Kestrel, Mountain Bluebird, and Western Tanager.

 By taking the candlelight cave tour, you can get a feel for what it must’ve been like for the earlier travelers that discovered the cave systems.
-This is one of the most unique ways to experience a cave system, and is definitely worth your while.
-The minimum age is 8 and the tour is labeled to be strenuous--and it is only available during the summer months.
+This is one of the most unique ways to experience a cave system and is definitely worth your while.
+The minimum age is eight, and the tour is labeled to be strenuous.
+The tour is only available during the summer months.

 This cave tour, lasting an hour and a half and including both upper and middle levels of the cave, is only available during the summer season.
 Be aware that this is a fairly strenuous tour with lots of steps.
 If you’re willing to put in the effort, you’ll be rewarded with views of magnificent cave formations including boxwork, cave popcorn, and frostwork.